w3c/epub-tests/README.md

 * `dc:description`: A longer description of the test for the generated test report.

 * `dc:coverage`: Which section of the report the test should be listed in.
 The report has a separate table for each section to make it more readable.
-Examples are "Internationalization features", "Core media", etc.
+The following sections currently exist:

+   *  Core Media Types

 * `dcterms:isReferencedBy` (repeated, as part of a `meta` element): A series of URLs that refer to the relevant sections of the specification.
 These links provide back-links to the relevant normative statements from each test entry in the